ICA-EGAD/RiC-O/docs/Readme.md

 The **latest public release of RiC-O, RiC-O 1.0.1, is dated May 13, 2024**.
 You can find it in the GitHub repository, in the [ontology/current-version](https://github.com/ICA-EGAD/RiC-O/tree/master/ontology/current-version) subfolder.

-It will be available to machines and human readers through its IRI (https://www.ica.org/standards/RiC/ontology) as soon as the ICA website has been migrated to a new site.
+It is also **available to machines and human readers through its IRI (https://www.ica.org/standards/RiC/ontology[https://www.ica.org/standards/RiC/ontology](https://www.ica.org/standards/RiC/ontology))**.

 RiC-O 1.0.1 is **based on the latest version of Records in Contexts-Conceptual Model (RiC-CM), RiC-CM 1.0, which was  released on November 30, 2023**, and which is available for download [here](https://github.com/ICA-EGAD/RiC-CM/releases/tag/v1.0.1), or [from the ICA website](https://www.ica.org/app/uploads/2023/12/RiC-CM-1.0.pdf).